-The Griffith Law School’s Legal History Seminar Series is a gesture to the interdisciplinary turns in legal history, and a contribution to the innovation at the heart of much contemporary legal history scholarship.
+Griffith Law School’s Legal History Seminar Series is a gesture to the interdisciplinary turns in and the uses of legal history, and a contribution to the innovation at the heart of much contemporary legal history scholarship.

 Speaker: Dr Paul du Plessis